canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 Gone are the days of designing a program, service, or tool without talking to a person who is going to be using it.
 Consultations, user experience testing, and public opinion research are all important aspects of how we do business.
 Once we incorporate the needs of our users, we can build services that help them with task they want to do more effectively and efficiently, and most importantly without having to understand government.
 This shift will require leaving behind many assumptions.

 #### Interoperability
 Individuals, businesses, the public, institutions and things all communicate via computer exchanges.
 These computer exchanges have become an essential conduit, and their overall heterogeneity is an even greater reason for interoperability, meaning the ability to make a variety of information systems communicate with one another.
 A lack of interoperability can lead, at best, to a breakdown in communication or operations and, at worst, to an outright loss of access to valuable information.

+### Contributing

+As mentioned above, this whitepaper is being co-developed by members of Canada's open source community in an effort to get the fullest picture of existing and future uses of open within the GC.
+While we have made a first attempt at gathering research, including best practices and jurisdictional case studies, there is always room to help improve.
+Please share your thoughts, case studies, questions, and concerns.

+Contributions can be made through a pull request or by creating an issue.

+We want to learn from Canadians, our partners, academics and technical experts to help us incorporate an open lens as we update GC policies, governance, funding and processes.